What is plan sealing?

 - Plan of survey prepared by registered surveyor in accordance with the approved development permit.

-- Plan of survey lodged to Council for signing and sealing.
+- Plan of survey lodged with Council for signing.

-- Signed and sealed plan of survey collected from Council and lodged to the Department of Natural Resources & Mines for registration of the land title with the State government.
+- Signed plan of survey collected from Council and lodged to the Department of Natural Resources & Mines for registration of the land title with the State government.

 Visit the Department of Environment and Resource Management website for a listing of land title regulatory fees applicable to registering a plan of survey.

 There are a number of different methods of reconfiguring land.
 These methods may include: